korovod/kenotron/docs/3d_parallelism.md

 So each GPU gathers the complete input X from all GPUs.

-Q: In nanotron, what is the core difference between regular and asynchronous tensor parallel linear layers in terms of computation?
+Q: In Kénotron, what is the core difference between regular and asynchronous tensor parallel linear layers in terms of computation?

 A:
 - In regular column parallel, each rank only computes the portion of the output corresponding to its shard of weights.
 It does not compute the full output matrix.